groovedexter/calibre-batch-contrast-normalize/README.md

 Enhance the visual quality of images in your ebooks with the **Ebook Image Normalizer Plugin** for Calibre!
 This plugin automatically normalizes, despeckles*, and optimizes images in your ebooks, making scanned pages cleaner, text sharper, and file sizes more manageable—all with a single click.

+The settings in this tool are primarily for scanned .pdf converted to .epub with Zamzar and fixed layouts.
+So the entire .epub file is images.
+To improve readability with E-ink and E-reader devices like the Kindle / Kindle Paperwhite / etc. Processing the .epubs with this plugin dramatically increases readability on these devices.

 ## ✨ Features

 - **Contrast & Brightness Enhancement**: Automatically adjusts contrast and brightness using `ImageOps.autocontrast` and `ImageEnhance` to make text pop and improve readability.